iusumon/khulnazone/README.md

 # khulnazone
-This Codeigniter/jquery based project will be used for my office Hope you may find it useful
+This Codeigniter/jquery based project was built for my office.
+Hope you may find it useful.